This Way Up Tour: Staging

 For the show's illumination, four banks of light were installed onto a set of crane arms that maneuvered throughout the stage via a railed track.
 During "San Jacinto", which served as the opening song of the set, the four moving crane arms would direct beams of light at Gabriel, in some cases a few inches away from his face.
 On "Red Rain", the lights were calibrated to create the illusion of rain droplets falling.

 The lighting cranes were used extensively on both "No Self Control" and "Mercy Street".
 On "No Self Control", the telescoping lighting arms would descend upon Gabriel "like pterodactyls scrutinizing their prey" according to Pete Bishop of The Pittsburgh Press.
 These lights would then hover over Gabriel's body as he began the next song of the set, "Mercy Street".
 "This is the Picture (Excellent Birds)", featured an extended introduction where Gabriel and members of his touring band would line up at the front of the stage while playing mobile instruments, with Katché playing a MIDI rhythm stick and Sancious using a portable remote keyboard.
 Gabriel would also introduce the members of the band during the introduction of this song.

 On "Big Time", the light fixtures were programmed to create what the Toronto Star described as "a massive display of white light" that "exploded and swirled around the arena."
-Gabriel would conclude "Lay Your Hands On Me" while "bathed in white light" and perform a backwards fall into the audience where he would then crowd surf.
+Gabriel would conclude "Lay Your Hands on Me" while "bathed in white light" and perform a backwards fall into the audience where he would then crowd surf.
 In certain cases, Gabriel would lose articles of clothing while crowd surfing.
 He would then return to the stage with new clothes and perform "Sledgehammer".

 When determining the show's choreography, Gabriel took inspiration from some of the movements and gestures found in the 1975 book Bodily Communication, written by the UK social psychologist Michael Argyle.
 One such example was the outward palm gesture that he employed during "In Your Eyes".
 Music Week mentioned in the 4 July 1987 edition of the publication that Gabriel would be the using four Ibanez SDR1000+ effect units on the European leg of his tour.

 Recordings

 A concert film for the tour, titled Live in Athens 1987, was released on DVD in 2013.
-Filmed at the Lycabettus Theatre on three of the five nights (October 5, 6, 9, 1987), the film was directed by Michael Chapman with Martin Scorsese serving as executive producer.
+Filmed at the Lycabettus Theatre on three of the five nights (5, 6 and 9 October 1987), the film was directed by Michael Chapman with Martin Scorsese serving as executive producer.
 A live album of the film was released in 2020.
 Previously, audio of the recording was issued on a 25th anniversary edition of So, restored and mixed by Ben Findlay.
 The film was sourced from over 150 reels of 35mm film and restored into high-definition.
 Much of the film was included on Gabriel's POV (1990) concert film and restored for physical release.